filecoin-project/lotus-docs/content/en/kb/run-invariant-check/index.md

 ./lotus-shed check-invariants --repo=[path-to-your-.lotus-repo] [ParentStateRoot] [ChainHeight] > /path/to/saved/file/invariants
 ```

-In the above command, replace `[ParentStateRoot]` and `[ChainHeight]` with the output you got from step 1.
+In the above command, replace `[ParentStateRoot]` and `[ChainHeight]` with the output from step 1.
 Running the invariant check command will take a while (up to two hours depending on your hardware).